jacobkap/crimebythenumbers/docs/pdf-scraping.md

 ![](images/pdf_scrape_3.PNG)

 We only want the Location column for now so if we click outside that column it will begin de-selecting things.
-There is a bit of trial and error in the process to make sure only the parts of the page we want are selecting, so you may need to spend some time experimenting.
-Our goal is to have every row in the Location column for all tables be highlighted - and nothing else highlighted.
+There is a bit of trial and error in the process to make sure only the parts of the page we want are selected, so you may need to spend some time experimenting.
+Our goal is to have every row in the Location column -and only the Location column - for all tables be highlighted.

 ![](images/pdf_scrape_4.PNG)